-To assist it in exercising its responsibilities, the Board established four standing committees of the Board: an audit committee (the "Audit Committee"), a compensation committee (the "Compensation Committee"), and a corporate governance committee (the "Corporate Governance Committee").
+To assist it in exercising its responsibilities, the Board established the following standing committees of the Board: an audit committee (the "Audit Committee"), a compensation committee (the "Compensation Committee"), and a corporate governance committee (the "Corporate Governance Committee").
+The Board also recently constituted a safety committee to assist with the oversight of occupational health and safety matters (the "Safety Committee").